 Let us pray…

-Good morning and welcome to BLCF Church’s Sunday Morning Praise and Worship Service for this, the last Sunday of January.
+Good morning and welcome to BLCF Church’s Sunday Morning Praise and Worship Service for this, the first Sunday of May, 2023, which makes it Communion Sunday.
 Our lesson today, entitled: ‘The Prodigal and the Final Judgment’, examines what will happen to prodigals at God’s Final Judgment.